 Upon return (and we will), The Spa at Round Hill, a swim in the infinity pool, and an exhilarating run on the property’s jogging trail will be on the agenda.

-If you are seeking relaxation and restoration in verdant surroundings that wrap you in a blanket of serenity, unpretentious luxury, exquisite service, inspiring views, and sounds of uninterrupted nature, Round Hill Hotel and Villas is one to try.
+If you are looking for relaxation and restoration in verdant surroundings that wrap you in a blanket of serenity, unpretentious luxury, exquisite service, inspiring views, and sounds of uninterrupted nature, Round Hill Hotel and Villas is one to try.
 Visit Booking.com to book your stay and read what other travelers love about this hotel.